Cavaliers–Warriors rivalry: 2014–15 season: Warriors win first NBA title in 40 years

-2015–16 season
+2015–16 season: Warriors' 73-win season, Cleveland's first title ends drought

-The Warriors opened the 2015–16 season going 24–0, the most wins without a loss to start a season in NBA history and the second-longest winning streak in NBA history (33, by the 1971-72 Los Angeles Lakers).
+The Warriors opened the 2015–16 season going 24–0, the most wins without a loss to start a season in NBA history and the second-longest winning streak in NBA history (33, by the 1971–72 Los Angeles Lakers).
 By the All-Star break, the Warriors' record was a stellar 48–4, including a pair of regular season victories against Cleveland.
-This was the best record at an all-star break in league history.
+One notable game was on MLK day where Stephen Curry dropped 35 points en route to a blowout 132–98 victory.
+This was the best record at an All–Star break in league history.
 Curry, Thompson, and Draymond Green earned all-star selections.
 Golden State went on to break the 1995–96 Chicago Bulls' 72–10 season record by winning 73 games.
 Stephen Curry became the first unanimous MVP in the history of the NBA that year.

 Despite their regular season dominance, the Warriors struggled in the Western Conference playoffs.
 After defeating the Houston Rockets and Portland Trail Blazers each in five games without Curry for several games due to injuries, the Warriors were pushed to seven games by the Oklahoma City Thunder in the Western Conference Finals.
 The Thunder jumped to a 3–1 lead, but the Warriors were able to battle their way back and win the series.

 The Cavaliers faced some challenges in the 2015–16 campaign.
 Irving was recovering from a knee injury sustained in Game 1 of the previous season's Finals and would miss most of the first half of the season.
 Despite some hardship, Cleveland performed well throughout the first half of the season.
 Halfway through the campaign, with a record of 30–11, head coach David Blatt was replaced by Tyronn Lue.
-The team finished the regular season with the best record in the Eastern Conference, sweeping the Detroit Pistons and Atlanta Hawks, and defeated the Toronto Raptors in 6 games to advance to the Finals against the defending champion Warriors.
+The team finished the regular season with the best record in the Eastern Conference with 57 wins, sweeping the Detroit Pistons and Atlanta Hawks, and defeated the Toronto Raptors in 6 games to advance to the Finals against the defending champion Warriors.